ccdc-opensource/on-site-webcsd/README.md

 ### System Requirements

-For version 4.0 onwards, a postgres server is required for CSD and Identity databases.
-This will typically be installed on a separate machine from the one hosting the WebCSD Docker containers.
+A docker server is required to run On-Site WebCSD.
+In the standard configuration the postgres server for CSD and Identity databases will also run in a docker container but there is an option to host this separately.

+FIXME: to calculate the disk space requirements I added the old requirements for the postgres server to those for the docker server without postgres, is that right?

-Recommended requirements for postgres server without Macromolecule Hub (PDB protein data):
+Recommended requirements for docker server hosting postgres container with Macromolecule Hub (PDB protein data):

-- Postgres version 14 or newer
-- 100GB free hd space
+- 230GB free HD space, 16GB RAM, 8 core CPU.

-Recommended requirements for postgres server including Macromolecule Hub:
+Recommended requirements for docker server hosting postgres container without Macromolecule Hub:

-- Postgres version 14 or newer
-- 200GB free hd space
+- 130GB free HD space, 16GB RAM, 8 core CPU.

-Recommended requirements for Docker server hosting On-Site Lattice and WebCSD containers:
+Recommended requirements for Docker server hosting On-Site Lattice and WebCSD containers only:

-- 30GB free hd space, 16GB RAM, 8 core CPU.
+- 30GB free HD space, 16GB RAM, 8 core CPU.

+If self-hosting the postgres server, see [Setting up your Postgresql server](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Setting-up-your-PostgreSQL-server) for system requirements.

+FIXME: we're planning on supporting Windows as well as Linux, what about macOS?

+FIXME: Eva to confirm supported platforms for 2025.3 release

-On-Site Lattice and WebCSD should work with any Linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
+On-Site Lattice and WebCSD should work with any OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
-Note that these match the 2024.2 Desktop release.
+Note that these match the 2025.3 CSD Portfolio Desktop release.

+- Windows 11
 - RedHat Enterprise Linux 8 and 9
 - Rocky Linux 8 and 9
 - Ubuntu LTS 22 and 24
+- macOS 14, 15 and 26

 ### Authentication